AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-azure-storage.md

 ## Create Form Data Model {#create-azure-form-data-model}

 After creating the Azure storage configuration, you can [create the Form Data Model](create-form-data-models.md).
 Specify the folder that contains the Azure configuration in the **[!UICONTROL Data Source Configuration]** field while creating the Form Data Model.
-You can then select the configuration from the list of configurations thay exist in the specified folder name.
+You can then select the configuration from the list of configurations that exist in the specified folder name.
 After creating the Form Data Model, [add data model objects and services](work-with-form-data-model.md) to the Form Data Model.

 ### Add Azure services to the Form Data Model {#add-azure-services}